dsyph3r/gen_wallpaper/daily_word/README.md

  * wbritish
  * librmagick-ruby

+Fedora specific:
+ * wordnet-base is not required
+ * "wbritish" package is replaced with "word" package

 It also expects `Candice.ttf` in `resources/fonts/` unsure aboout the licence at the mo but you can download from <http://www.font-zone.com/download.php?fid=523>

+## Usage
+ruby daily_word.rb [wordnet|urban]

 ## Todo